5 Revolutionary Inventions by Women You Don’t Know

 Before Monopoly, there was The Landlord’s Game, created by Elizabeth Magie (1866-1948) in 1904.
 Designed to highlight the injustices of land monopolies, Magie’s game was meant to be a lesson in economic inequality.
 Which might just be the most bad-ass thing I’ve ever learned.

-She told reporters at the time that women are “not machines” and have “minds, desires, hopes and ambitions”.
+She told reporters that women are “not machines” and have “minds, desires, hopes and ambitions”.
 Scandalous.

 Magie patented her game 30 years before it was rebranded as Monopoly.
 Though she has been largely forgotten by history, her original invention remains a symbol of activism and innovation.